pingcap/docs-cn/tidb-troubleshooting-map.md

 ### 4.5 TiKV write is slow

-- 4.5.1 Check whether the TiKV write is low by viewing the `prewrite/commit/raw-put` duration of TiKV gRPC (only for raw KV clusters).
+- 4.5.1 Check whether the TiKV write is low by viewing the `prewrite/commit/raw-put` duration of TiKV gRPC (only for RawKV clusters).
 Generally, you can locate the slow phase according to the [performance-map](https://github.com/pingcap/tidb-map/blob/master/maps/performance-map.png).
 Some common situations are listed as follows.

 - 4.5.2 The scheduler CPU is busy (only for transaction kv).